 Based on Figure 2-4, we conduct a power calculation indexed by the percentage of person-years at-risk of mAb recipients that are in the (Low, Medium, High) zones, and indexed by the level of PE within each of these zones.
 As indicated in the figure, we expect that about (50%, 40%, and 10%) of the PYRs at risk in the 10 mg/kg mAb group are in the (Low, Medium, and High) regions whereas about (10%, 40%, and 50%) of the PYRs at risk in the 30 mg/kg mAb group are in the (Low, Medium, and High) regions.
-We consider power calculations pooling data across both mAb groups and both cohorts, assuming 58 mAb HIV-1-infected cases with data and 290 mAb group HIV-1- uninfected controls with data, assuming the design alternatives PE10 = PE30 = 60% following the numbers displayed in Table 4-4.
+We consider power calculations pooling data across both mAb groups, assuming 30 mAb HIV-1-infected cases with data and 150 mAb group HIV-1-uninfected controls with data, assuming the design alternatives PE10 = PE30 = 60% approximating the numbers displayed in Table 4-3.
 The detailed mathematical assumptions of these power calculations will be provided in the statistical analysis plan.

-Figure 4-13 shows power curves for the scenario that (30%, 40%, 30%) of PYRs at risk are in the (Low, Medium, High) zones (which we approximately expect to occur based on Figure 2-4) and PE10 = PE30 = (30%, 60%, 80%) in these zones.
+Figure 4-9 shows power curves for the scenario that (30%, 40%, 30%) of PYRs at risk are in the (Low, Medium, High) zones (which we approximately expect to occur based on Figure 2-4) and PE10 = PE30 = (15%, 60%, 85%) in these zones.
 The power curves also account for noise in the measurement of S(t) via a parameter rho that equals the proportion of the inter-individual marker variability that is potentially protection relevant.
 The results show that the noise level majorly affects power, underscoring that only assays meeting qualification criteria will be studied as correlates.
-The results also show that for a reasonably tight assay (rho = 0.7), there is about 70% power to detect a correlate of protection (with effect size 30%, 60%, 80% efficacy) at the selected trial sample size.
+The parameter rho also reflects noise due to uncertainty in the exact times t of HIV-1 acquisition at which values of S(t) are needed.
+For the scenario that this extra variability reduces rho to 0.7, there is about 70% power to detect a correlate of protection (with effect size 15%, 60%, 85% efficacy) at the selected trial sample size.
+Note that the parameter rho also reflects noise due to uncertainty in the exact times t of HIV-1 acquisition at which values S(t) are needed.
 A more extensive set of power calculations will be conducted based on HVTN 104 study data.